-Graduate schemes often have set application dates to look out for - if you miss them you won’t get an opportunity to apply for again until the following year.
+Graduate schemes often have set application dates to look out for - if you miss them you won’t get an opportunity to apply again until the following year.
 This means that you should do your research carefully and early - the summer before graduation wouldn’t even be too early here as some companies recruit in the Autumn term.
-Furthermore, some companies fill their places on an ongoing basis and close as soon as they are full, which puts the pressure on you to get your act together even more!
+Furthermore, some companies fill their places on an ongoing basis and close as soon as they're filled, which puts the pressure on you to get your act together even more!

 They might also ask you to undertake a number of psychometric tests before being invited to interview.